aceeric/ociregistry/README.md

 ## Load and Pre-Load Concurrency

 The server supports concurrency on loading and pre-loading.
 By default, only a single image at a time is loaded.
 In other words omitting the `--concurrent` arg is the same as specifying `--concurrent=1`.
 One thing to be aware of is the balance between concurrency and network utilization.
 Using a large number of goroutines also requires increasing the pull timeout since the concurrency increases network utilization.
-For example in desktop testing, the following command has been tested wihtout experiencing image pull timeouts:
+For example in desktop testing, the following command has been tested without experiencing image pull timeouts:
 ```
 bin/server --log-level=debug --image-path=/tmp/frobozz\
   --load-images=./hack/image-list\